dNamiLab/dNami/doc/usage/deigo.rst

 ==============

 The following steps assume that you already have a Github account.
-If you don't have one please go to www.github.com and create a account.
+If you don't have one please go to www.github.com and create an account.

 .. highlight:: sh